segarciat/python-tutorial/04-Numbers-and-Math/Numbers-and-Math.md

 ## Numeric Literals

 A *number literal* is text that appears explicitly in our Python script such as `0` or `5.2`, and which in turn evaluates to a number.
+In his book *Modern C23*, Gustedt also refers to literals as "unnamed temporary objects" in Section 5.6, which is also a good way to describe them.
 This is as opposed to numbers that are produced as the results of computations, but which do not appear explicitly in our Python script.